graphile/worker/website/docs/library/queue.md

 A `WorkerUtils` instance has the following methods:

-- `addJob(name: string, payload: JSON, spec: TaskSpec)` - a method you can call to enqueue a job, see [addJob](#addjob).
+- `addJob(name: string, payload: JSON, spec: TaskSpec)` &mdash; a method you can call to enqueue a job, see [addJob](./add-job.md).
-- `migrate()` - a method you can call to update the graphile-worker database schema; returns a promise.
+- `migrate()` &mdash; a method you can call to update the graphile-worker database schema; returns a promise.
-- `release()` - call this to release the `WorkerUtils` instance.
-It's typically best to use `WorkerUtils` as a singleton, so you often won't need this, but it's useful for tests or processes where you want Node to exit cleanly when it's done.
+- `release()` &mdash; call this to release the `WorkerUtils` instance.
+It&apos;s typically best to use `WorkerUtils` as a singleton, so you often won&apos;t need this, but it&apos;s useful for tests or processes where you want Node to exit cleanly when it&apos;s done.

 ## `quickAddJob()`